charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 and yet

 - Any ruling in favor of the victim is a moral victory
 - Verdicts probably drive reform better than protests.
 On top of the PR, there's economic pressure to reform.
 Malpractice insurance is expensive!
-Settlements for [Eric Garner](https://en.wikipedia.org/wiki/Death_of_Eric_Garner) and [Tamir Rice](https://en.wikipedia.org/wiki/Shooting_of_Tamir_Rice) were $6M each.

----

----

----

-{% comment %}

 https://en.wikipedia.org/wiki/Police_brutality_in_the_United_States#Cultural_factors_unique_to_the_United_States